ShadeLab/PAPER_Shade_CurrOpinMicro/README.md

 <i>This work is published.</i>

-### Data
-The raw data for this study are available in the NCBI SRA under bioproject [number](https://www.ncbi.nlm.nih.gov/sra/?term=number).

 ### To cite this work or code
 Shade A and N Stopnisek.
 Abundance-occupancy distributions to prioritize core plant microbiome membership.
 AOP 9 November 2019.
 Current Opinion in Microbiology, Focus Issue on the Plant Microbiota. https://doi.org/10.1016/j.mib.2019.09.008